At Pets for Patriots, we get calls from service members, veterans, and caregivers requesting our help to secure service dogs.

 A companion animal is just another word for a family pet.
 Think Fido and Fluffy.

-At Pets for Patriots, we celebrate the extraordinary, innate therapeutic abilities of the everyday companion dog or cat.
-We advocate for last-chance pets, who – through no fault of their own – are relinquished to shelters with little hope of adoption.
-And while they have the capacity to deliver many wonderful physical and emotional health benefits, they have no legal access to places where pets are normally not permitted (for some exceptions, see “Emotional Support Animals”).
+Our organization advocates for pets, who – through no faults of their own – are relinquished to shelters with little hope of adoption.
+They can deliver many wonderful physical and emotional health benefits.
+However, they have no legal access to places where pets are normally not permitted (for limited exceptions, see “Emotional Support Animals”).

-Despite their lack of legal access, companion pets can have life-changing – even life-saving – impacts on people, including veterans.
+Despite their lack of legal access, companion pets can have life-changing – even life-saving – impacts on peoples’ lives.

-Through companion pet adoption, many veterans in our program coping with PTSD, depression and other psychological challenges tell us that their pets give them a renewed sense of purpose, a reason to live.
+Many veterans in our program with PTSD, depression, and other psychological challenges tell us that their adopted companion pets give them a renewed sense of purpose – even a reason to live.
 They are more able to re-establish healthy relationships with family and friends, and even forge new and positive relationships.

-The federal government defines a service animal as one that is trained specifically to perform tasks on behalf of a disabled individual, and the American Disabilities Act (ADA) defines a disability as follows:
+The federal government defines a service animal as one who is trained to perform specific tasks on behalf of a disabled individual.
+The American Disabilities Act (ADA) defines a disability as: